Livadiya, Crimea: History

 A minor Crimean Tatar settlement in the Middle Ages, Livadiya was named thus by Lambros Katsonis, a Greek revolutionary and Imperial Russian Army officer, after Livadeia, Greece, the town he was born in, then part of the Ottoman Empire.
 Katsonis had been granted an estate there by Empress Catherine II, which he named thus.

+Summer residence of the Romanov (1861–1917)

 The estate later passed to the possession of the Potocki family and then, in 1861, it became a summer residence of the Russian tsars.
 Emperor Alexander III of Russia died there in 1894.

 The Livadia Palace, built in 1910–11, architect Nikolai Krasnov, is now a museum.
 It was formerly a summer palace of the last Russian Imperial family.

+One of the most important events held in this town by the Romanov dynasty was the White Flower Day charity event that took place mainly in this little town from 1911 to 1917, that aimed at gathering donations to support people having tuberculosis.
+The event was particularly loved by the empress Alexandra Fyodorovna.

+Later use

 In 1945, it served as the meeting place of the Yalta Conference and residence of Franklin Delano Roosevelt during the Conference.
 Nowadays, Livadiia is known primarily for producing wine and is also a noted health resort.